Cable & Wire | High quality and excellent service at reasonable prices.

 EN 50399 – Fire Propagation & Heat Release

-• Cable samples burned inside a 3 m³ chamber.
+Test conditions: Cable samples are burned inside a 3 m³ chamber while a photometric system measures light transparency.

 Result interpretation: